 - How to prepare your iPhone for the Apple Watch (TechRepublic)

 - Enterprise IT should embrace the Apple Watch (TechRepublic)

 watchOS2 introduced several new features and capabilities.
-The new OS added several Watch Faces, including cityscapes and Time-Lapse, which enables turning the Crown to fast-forward to view weather forecasts for the future, for example.
-Additional Complications, the important information items that can be customized and added to a Watch Face display, were included with watchOS2, too.
+The new OS added several Watch Faces, including cityscapes and Time-Lapse, which enables turning the Crown to fast forward to view future weather forecasts, for example.
+Additional Complications, the important information items that can be customized and added to a Watch Face display, were included with watchOS2.